 We are very fortunate to have some wonderful community partners throughout the Coquille Valley that allow our students the opportunity to intern at various businesses and organizations.
 We are proud of our campus, our students, our academic program and being a school that develops and encourages creativity and student voice.

-Winter Lakes Schools offers something for all types of learners.
+Winter Lakes Elementary offers something for all types of learners.
 Some learners do not choose a bigger, comprehensive high school, but one where they are known and supported by all staff in a smaller setting.
-If you attend or visit Winter Lakes School, you will see that learning is a choice and that we expect students and staff to choose to learn every day.
+If you attend or visit Winter Lakes Elementary, you will see that learning is a choice and that we expect students and staff to choose to learn every day.
 Being committed to our school is necessary; compliance is not enough.
 In today’s global economy there are many skills that must be learned.
 More than a high school diploma is necessary for a full life of opportunity.

 Welcome to our community of learners!
 If you have any questions or would like to schedule a visit, please contact us at 541-396-2414.